 USAT could decide to choose a domestique—someone who would help ensure that Groff and Jorgensen are in a position to win a medal at the end of the bike, as both Groff and Jorgensen are capable of running their way on to the podium.

-But USAT could also decide to select someone they deem a medal contender in her own right, such as Laura Bennett, who had a disappointing race in London but who placed fourth at the 2008 Beijing Olympics and who, except for London, didn’t place outside of the top eight at a World Championship Series race in 2011 and finished ranked eighth overall in the series.
+But the USAT could also decide to select someone they deem a medal contender in her own right, such as Laura Bennett, who had a disappointing race in London but who placed fourth at the 2008 Beijing Olympics and who, prior to London, hadn’t placed outside the top eight at a World Championship Series event this year.

 As far as the men are concerned, given that no American man placed in the top nine at London, all Olympic slots are up for grabs.
 Unfortunately, there is still a very real possibility that the American men will only get two Olympic spots in 2012.

-As far as qualifying for the Olympics is concerned, when the American men race at the World Triathlon Series race in San Diego in May, a variety of scenarios can unfold.
-If two men are in the top nine, then those two men automatically qualify for the Olympics—and the third spot, if the men have one, will go to a discretionary selection.
+When the men race the to-be-determined 2012 Olympic qualification event, a variety of scenarios can unfold.
+If two men are in the top nine—then those two men automatically qualify—and the third spot, if the men have one, will go to a discretionary selection.

 If no one is in the top nine and the American men have three Olympic spots, then the first spot on the team will go to a discretionary selection, and the next two spots will be filled via a roll down selection, with the top two American men at the Trials event qualifying, regardless of their overall places.